afondiel/Self-Driving-Cars-Perception-and-Deep-Learning-Free-Course-freeCodeCamp/README.md

 ## Read the Courses Online

-If you'd like to read the Courses Online, you can visit [Perception for Self-Driving Cars Applied Deep Learning](https://afondiel.github.io/Self-Driving-Cars-Perception-and-Deep-Learning-Free-Course-freeCodeCamp.git).
+Read the courses Online, you can visit [Perception for Self-Driving Cars Applied Deep Learning](#).

 ## Notebooks

 |Chapiter|Exercises|
 |--|--|